darren277/RESTettaStone/README.md

 | **ZIG**                                                                                                  |            |                |                      |           |                      |
 | [Zig](https://github.com/darren277/RESTettaStone/tree/master/backend/zig/zigapp)                         | ✅          | ✅              | ✅                    | ✅*        | ~~Build~~            |

 (*) Zig app has full CRUD functionality, but there is an issue with connection pooling that causes it to behave inconsistently.
-(See notes below)[#zig].
+[See notes below](#zig).

 (**) The COBOL and Fortran apps are a work in progress that are in separate repos while I build them out.